Natural, Organic & Sustainable Agriculture

 Madagascar pepper

 At around 15° south of the equator and further south along the east coast as well as in the north-west of the island, pepper grows at varying elevations in the hot humid climate.
-Madagascar has some of the world's finest peppers, which are often highly acclaimed by master chefs worldwide.
+Madagascar has some of the finest peppers, which are often highly acclaimed by master chefs worldwide.

 The three main types of pepper, originating from the same Piper nigrum plant, include: